walker777007/A-Deep-Dive-into-Reddit-Comments/README.md

   * All of MSIs and Gigabytes Mid range B450 and above have Bios Flashback.
 I can't remember for other vendors.

   Other topics included life advice, guns, philosophy/logic, fitness, and more.
 Others seemed focus on language rather than content.
 One specifically had many comments that used % and $ symbols, and another specifically had comments explicitly referencing subreddits, so a lot of 'r/' tokens.

+## Conclusion

+With the techniques I applied, it seems very possible to be able to divide text into multiple thematic or language groupings based on their content.
+This can be applied across several fields, and categorizing text has a near infinite amount of uses.
+For my own goal, it appears that subreddits have quite a lot of common themes and shared emotional sentiments.
+In the future I'd like to apply the Google News Word2Vec model, and ideally train my own Word2Vec or Doc2Vec model as it would likely be even better at dividing comments since it would be trained on reddit's vocabulary.